mcfletch/2daypython/openfile.rst

 * files are `strings` that are stored on `disk`
 * we normally access them by using a `path` which describes their location
-* to work with the strings inside we use the `open` function:
+* to work with the strings inside we use the :py:func:`open` function:

 .. doctest::